Public Spaces Protection Order - Car parks

 - Use any part of the Restricted Area for cycling in a manner which is (or may reasonably be perceived as) intimidating or threatening to any other member of the public;

-The Order will take effect from 2nd May 2018 and will last for 3 years at which time it will be reviewed.
+The Order took effect from 2nd May 2018 and will last for 3 years at which time it will be reviewed.